Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Introduction and Motivation

 \section{Introduction and Motivation}

 Consider a unit --- for example, a human subject in a medical or a social science study, an experimental animal in a biological experiment, a machine in an engineering or reliability setting, or a company in an economic or business situation --- in a longitudinal study monitored over a period $[0,\tau$], where $\tau$ is possibly random.
 Associated with the unit is a covariate row vector $\mathbf{X} = (X_1, X_2, \ldots, X_p)$.
-Over time, the unit will experience occurrences of $Q$ competing types of recurrent events, its recurrent competing risks (RCR) component; transitions of a longitudinal marker (LM) process $W(t)$ over a discrete state space $\mathfrak{W}$; and transitions of a `health' status (HS) process $V(t)$ over a discrete state space $\mathfrak{V} = \mathfrak{V}_0 \bigcup \mathfrak{V}_1$, with $\mathfrak{V}_0 \ne \emptyset$ being absorbing states.
+Over time, the unit will experience occurrences of $Q$ competing types of recurrent events, its recurrent competing risks (RCR) component; transitions of a longitudinal marker (LM) process $W(t)$ over a discrete state space $\mathfrak{W}$; and transitions of a `health or performance' status (HS) process $V(t)$ over a discrete state space $\mathfrak{V} = \mathfrak{V}_0 \bigcup \mathfrak{V}_1$, with $\mathfrak{V}_0$ being the set of absorbing states, which is allowed to be an empty set, $\emptyset$; {while states in $\mathfrak{V}_1$ are transient states}.
 If the health status process transitions into an absorbing state prior to $\tau$, then monitoring of the unit ceases, so time-to-absorption serves as the lifetime of the unit.
-To demonstrate pictorially, the two panels in Figure \ref{fig: observables} depict the time-evolution for two distinct units, where $Q = 3$, $\mathfrak{W} = \{w_1, w_2, w_3\}$, $\mathfrak{V} =\{v_0, v_1, v_2\}$ with $v_0$ an absorbing state.
-In panel 1, the unit did not transition to an absorbing state prior to reaching $\tau$; whereas in panel 2, the unit reached an absorbing state prior to $\tau$.
-Two major questions arise: (a) how do we specify a dynamic stochastic model that could be a generative model for such a data, and (b) how do we make statistical inferences for the model parameters and predictions of a unit's lifetime from a sample of such data?
+To demonstrate pictorially, the two panels, consisting of three plots each, in Figure \ref{fig: observables} depict the time-evolution for two distinct units, where $Q = 4$, $\mathfrak{W} = \{w_1, w_2, w_3,w_4\}$, $\mathfrak{V} =\{v_1, v_2, v_3,v_4\}$ where $v_4$ is an absorbing state, while $v_1$, $v_2$ and $v_3$ are transient states.
+In panel 1, the unit did not transition to an absorbing state prior to reaching $\tau$; whereas in panel 2, the unit reached an absorbing state (state 4) prior to $\tau$.
+Two major questions arise: (a) how do we specify a dynamic stochastic model that could be a generative model for such a data; and (b) how do we make statistical inferences for the model parameters and, {possibly a prediction,} of a unit's lifetime from a sample of such data?